 How it Began

 The Bellingham/Whatcom County region has three legacy industries at its roots: agriculture, forestry/wood, and commercial fishing/maritime trades.
 SeaFeast showcases the maritime sector and its booming economic impact locally, regionally, and internationally.
-Bellingham SeaFeast was founded as a nonprofit festival after an organizing group won a three-year $75,000 seed grant from the City of Bellingham Tourism Commission.
-The funds came from the lodging tax from hotel and motel visitors.
+Bellingham SeaFeast was founded as a nonprofit festival after an organizing group won a seed grant from the City of Bellingham Tourism Commission.
 The City of Bellingham and the Port of Bellingham continue to collaborate on waterfront redevelopment to intentionally connect the City and its visitors with the bounty of the sea.

 An Overview of the Fun

 This action-packed weekend opens Friday, September 20 with a short film showcase at Downtown’s Pickford Film Center.
 Each film was inspired by water in some way and attendees can pick up their $10 FisherPoets button at the door which can then be used for the movie and at the four FisherPoet Venus on Saturday evening.

 On Saturday and Sunday, September 21 and 22, a number of fun- and food-filled events occur simultaneously at Squalicum Harbor and Zuanich Point Park and nearby locations.
 It’s best to check the website for the exact time and location for each event.
 At 10 a.m. each day SeaFeed at the Harbor food court with more than 25 local and Pacific Northwest food vendors opens along with SeaFeast Wharf vendors.
 There you can taste a variety of local food and get your souvenirs and gifts.
 The seafood feeding fun continues all day Saturday, perfectly paired with local brews and Pacific Northwest music on the Squalicum Harbor waterfront and in Zuanich Point Park.